Astoundify/wp-job-manager-regions/readme.txt

 * New: add in new taxonomy for resumes
 * Fix: Remove trailing slash and account for https
 * Fix: Update settings strings
-* Fix: Remove trailing slash and account for https

 = 1.10.0: February 5, 2016 =